 The Query I Use to Find GIS Jobs

-I want to find companies that use spatial libraries and tools.
-I don't want to work with legacy technologies like JQuery.
+I want to find companies that use spatial libraries and tools, but I don't wish to see manager or sales positions.

-(PostGIS OR GeoDjango OR OpenLayers OR Geoserver OR Geonode OR leaflet OR openlayers OR cesium OR folium OR geopandas OR pysal OR gdal OR resterio OR fiona OR STAC OR geemap OR shapely OR arcpy) AND (-(Consultant OR Oracle OR powershell OR "visual basic" OR vba OR "customer support" OR legacy OR jquery OR “Data Scientist” OR Manager OR Specialist OR Analyst OR “Product Engineer” OR “Solution Engineer” OR “Quality Assurance” OR “Database Engineer”))
+(PostGIS OR GeoDjango OR OpenLayers OR Geoserver OR Geonode OR leaflet OR openlayers OR cesium OR folium OR geopandas OR pysal OR gdal OR rasterio OR fiona OR STAC OR geemap OR shapely OR arcpy) AND (-(Manager OR Specialist OR Analyst OR “Product Engineer” OR “Solution Engineer” OR "Sales Engineer" OR “Quality Assurance”))